textpattern/textpattern.github.io/installation/installation-and-upgrading.md

 layout: document
 category: Installation
 published: false
-title: Complete installation and update instructions
+title: Installation and upgrading
 description: From download to first log in: a complete guide to installing or updating Textpattern.
 ---

-# Complete installation and update instructions
+# Installation and upgrading

-Whether you are new or experienced with Textpattern, this is your go-to page for installing or upgrading your Textpattern installation.
+Whether you are new or experienced with Textpattern, this is the go-to place for installing or upgrading your Textpattern installation.

 **On this page**:

 * Table of contents
 {:toc}

-## Quick guide: installing Textpattern for the first time
+## Quick guide: installing for the first time

 If you are comfortable with (S)FTP, file and database administration on server environments, this is for you.